 -- A FEW MOTHS AND CATERPILLARS FROM THE YARD --

-An unconnon species in the yard is Hummingbird Sphinx (Hemaris thetis).
-Here one feeds on Buddleia (19 August 2010)
+An uncommon species in the yard is the Hummingbird Sphinx (Hemaris thetis - taxonomy being reexamined).
+Here one feeds on Buddleia (19 August 2010).

 A very pretty brown morph Typhon Sphinx (Eumorpha typhon) feeding on grape vine (3 September 2012)

 A Small-eyed Sphinx feeding on cherry.
 There were about eight of them on this small plant and they pretty much stripped it.
 Some had more red spots.
 (6 September 2012).

 | || |

 Manduca rustica on Desert Willow (25 July 2005) (Karen LeMay photo) (L), Manduca sexta on Datura (24 July 2006) (R).

 A limacodid caterpillar (Isa schaefferana) sits on a stucco wall near its oak hostplant (8 October 2007) (Id.
 Marc Epstein).